Have questions about our faith?

 Rite of Christian Initation for Adults (RCIA

 If you are an adult either wanting to become Catholic or are a returning Catholic, we have a program called RCIA.
-This is a six to eight month program that begins in October of every year.
-Registration for RCIA begins mid-September.
+This is a six to eight month program that begins in September of every year.
+Registrations for RCIA begin in August.

 We have a wonderful team of volunteers and sponsors who will teach and guide you through the ways of our Church, our beliefs, and where they all stem from.
 You would have sponsors and community support to help you in your faith journey.
 The RCIA team of sponsors help guide, support and instruct those discerning whether to become members of our Catholic community.
 Team members share their faith with inquiring adults who are seeking more information about the Catholic Church, many of whom seek to celebrate one or more of the Sacraments of Initiation: Baptism, Eucharist and Confirmation.

 If you are looking for your child to become Catholic; we have a program called CHICCA, which assists children (ages 7-17) who have not been baptized, or have been baptized in another Christian denomination but wish to enter the Roman Catholic Church.